darryI/UImpactify/doc/sprint0/backlog.md

 **User Story:**

-As a student, (Jessica) I want to have courses offered to me that I find relevant based on my goals and previous learning experiences in the app itself.
+As a student, (Jessica) I want to have courses offered to me that I find relevant based on my goals and previous learning experiences in the app itself so that I can continue to build my skills in a way that follows a logical flow.

 **Acceptance Criteria:**